effjy/effjy/README.md

 <a href="mailto:effjy@protonmail.com"><img src="titles/email-me-suggestions-title.svg" height="52" alt="Email me suggestions"></a>
 <br><br>
-If you need a specific type of software, please email me your suggestions and I will be working on it!
-For free!
-As long as this is related to security!
+I'm offering to develop security software at no cost.
+If there's a specific security-related tool you need, email me your idea and I'll get to work on it.
 <br>

 ---